EvoBrain: Dynamic Multi-Channel EEG Graph Modeling for Time-Evolving Brain Networks: Experimental details and implementation

 \textbf{Data augmentation.} During the training process, we applied the following data augmentation techniques, following prior studies \citep{GNN_ICLR22, TSTCC_ijcai21}: randomly scaling the amplitude of the raw EEG signals by a factor between 0.8 and 1.2.

 \textbf{Implementation details.} We used binary cross-entropy as the loss function to train all models.
 The models were trained for 100 epochs with an initial learning rate of 1e-4.
 To enhance efficiency and sparsity, we set $\tau = 3$ and the top-3 neighbors’ edges were kept for each node.
 The dropout probability was 0 (i.e., no dropout). \method has two Mamba consisting of two stacked layers and a two-layer GCN with 64 hidden units, resulting in 114,794 trainable parameters.
-We set Our anonymous GitHub repository (\url{https://anonymous.4open.science/r/EvoBrain-FBC5}) includes the source code of our \method and baselines.
+We release GitHub repository (\url{https://github.com/Kotoge/EvoBrain}).

 \textbf{Implementation of baselines.} For baselines, DCRNN \citep{GNN_ICLR22}, EvolveGCN \citep{AAAI20_EvolveGCN}, and LSTM \citep{LSTM}, we used the number of RNN and GNN layers and hidden units in our \method.
 For BIOT, we use the same model architecture described in \citet{BIOT}, i.e., four Transformer layers with eight attention heads and 256-dimensional embedding.
 For LaBraM, we used the official checkpoint provided by \cite{LaBraM_iclr2024}.
 For CNN-LSTM, we use the same model architecture described in \citet{CNN-LSTM}, i.e., two stacked convolutional layers (32 $3 \times 3$ kernels), one max-pooling layer ($2 \times 2$), one fully-connected layer (output neuron = 512), two stacked LSTM layers (hidden size = 128), and one fully connected layer.
-Table \ref{tab:trainable_params} shows a comparison of trainable parameters, with our \method achieving the best performance using the few parameters.
+Table \ref{tab:trainable_params} shows a comparison of trainable parameters, with our \method achieving the best performance using the relatively few parameters.